home-assistant/home-assistant.io/source/_integrations/smappee.markdown

 The Smappee integration will allow users to integrate their Smappee monitors, Smappee Comfort Plugs and Smappee Switches into Home Assistant using the local API, local MQTT broker or the [official cloud API](https://smappee.atlassian.net/wiki/spaces/DEVAPI/overview).

 ## Smappee monitors

-The table below summarizes the available options to initiatie the Smappee integration in Home Assistant per Smappee monitor type.
+The table below summarizes the available options to initiate the Smappee integration in Home Assistant per Smappee monitor type.

 |Monitor type|Local discovery|Cloud API|
 |---|---|---|